mdichtler/PancakeSwap-Price-Scraper/README.md

 There is a plan in the future to expand the options beyond chrome.

-Get chrome driver: https://chromedriver.chromium.org/downloads
+Get chrome driver: https://chromedriver.chromium.org/downloads After downloading Chrome Driver, place it inside the project directory, to folder ./drivers/chromedriver.exe

 #``Packages used:``
 ``selenium``